-Baba Yaga is a legendary witch, or a hag, who lives in a hut that stands on chicken legs and who flies through the air in a mortar, using the pestle as a rudder.
+Baba Yaga is a legendary Slavic witch, or a hag, who lives in a hut that stands on chicken legs and who flies through the air in a mortar, using the pestle as a rudder.
 The predatory Baba Yaga, who has a special liking for children, is a subcategory of crone.
 She’s also known as Old Hag Yaga.
+Her name is synonymous with ved’ma, which means witch in Russian.

 FEATURES OF BABA YAGA?